Evgenus/spa/README.md

 **default_loader**(optional) - loader for files not matched by loaders.
 Default value is `cjs`.

 **manifest**(optional) - relative path to loader manifest.
 Can be omitted.

+**bundle**(optional) - relative path where bundle will be stored.
+Bundle used at first run to speed up downloading.
+Can be omitted.

 **hash_func**(optional) - has function to be used in `manifest` and `appcache` generation process.
 Value may be `md5`, `ripemd160`, `sha1`, `sha224`, `sha256`, `sha3`, `sha384`, `sha512`.
 Default value is `md5`.
 New hash function could be easily added as assets to builder.
 Hack into `Cakefile` for mere information.